Reverse Engineering Nike Run Club Android App Using Frida

 outside decrypt

-This was good, my theory regarding client_id being static was correct and I had proved that by hooking onto the actual Java method calls.
-I tried to go through the obfuscated .so code using Ghidra but soon gave up.
+code using Ghidra but soon gave up.
 The pointer addresses were scrambled, the inputs were not at the actual input param pointers and the whole thing was a mess.
 I realized that there was not use for me to actually go through the effort because there wasn’t anything dynamic that was being generated by that file.
 I only cared about the encrypted and decrypted strings and I had all of those by just hooking to Java code.

-This is where my APK reverse engineering journey ended and I decided to put “reverse engineering the .so file” on the backburner.
+file” on the backburner.
 But, I wasn’t done for this project.
 I still had to figure out how the login works so that I can create a tool for automatic token and activity extraction.

-Note: There is also the jnitrace program based on Frida that is supposed to print all JNI calls but NRC was crashing whenever I tried using jnitrace.
-And for those of you who might actually want some challenge, try reverse engineering the .so file.
-There was a call to android.content.pm.Signature in it and I believe that the code might be using something from there to get the key for AES decryption.
+program based on Frida that is supposed to print all JNI calls but NRC was crashing whenever I tried using jnitrace.
+And for those of you who might actually want some challenge, try reverse engineering the .so

 Reversing login endpoint

 Remember I told you in the beginning that the NRC app makes use of HTML and loads the login page from their server?
 I continued the rest of my testing on that endpoint.
 I observed the actual request in more detail and saw certain cookies which seemed interesting.
-There was an _abck cookie and another cookie which I am forgetting now.
-I did some research online and found out that they were used by Akamai Bot Manager to filter out bots.
-That is why the API endpoint replay was failing as well.
+There was an _abck

 I looked around the internet hoping that someone would have managed to reverse engineer the bot manager but it is a cat and mouse game.
 Those who have reverse-engineered it don’t put all their research online because then Akamai will simply patch it.
 There were certain repos on GitHub that were supposed to work but they were updated a long time ago.
 I wasn’t able to find any repo that either worked or had actual details on how to use it.

-Now we are getting outside the scope of this article so I will just give you a summary of what I did next.
-The primary issue was that I need access to the Bearer tokens in an automated fashion so that I could eventually use it to make API calls to Nike.
+tokens in an automated fashion so that I could eventually use it to make API calls to Nike.
 I already knew how to manually extract it but wanted to provide users with an automated tool.
 I searched around and found out a different URL that could be automated using Selenium, seleniumwire, and geckodriver.

-And after some sleepless nights, I whipped up a script called nrc-exporter.
+And after some sleepless nights, I whipped up a script called nrc-exporter

 It allows you to export your run data from Nike and convert it to GPX format.
 It is still in its infancy and there are quite a few rough edges but it works for my purposes.
 If you are interested, please feel free to improve it and submit pull requests.
 I am always happy to receive contributions.